Domusgpt/CrystalGrimoireBeta2/README.md

 **🔮 Crystal Grimoire Beta 2 is production-ready and positioned for successful market launch! ✨**

-*Transform your spiritual practice with the power of AI and mystical wisdom.*
+*Transform your spiritual practice with the power of AI and mystical wisdom.*# Crystal Grimoire Beta 2